Let’s start with something that we will hear about all the time.

 A DCP is a Digital Cinema Package.
 You will never hear, “Did we get the Digital Cinema Package?”.
 No one will ever say, “Will you play my independent movie please?
 I can send you the Digital Cinema Package…???”
 No. They’ll say, “We got the DCPs.”
 Or, “I’ll send you the DCP on a hard disk.”

 Yes, it is digital, and it is cinema.
 Digital simply means that is capable of being used by a computer.
 In case you are not certain, the projector, and the media player for the projector, and sound system are basically just specialized computers.
 Cinema, of course, means that it has something to do with motion pictures, usually in an auditorium.
 (The word “cinema” hasn’t had a long life, only about 100 years.
-The originators of modern motion pictures, the Lumiere brothers, chose the word from the Greek word from Ancient Greek word kínēma – which means “movement”.)
+The originators of modern motion pictures, the Lumiere brothers, chose a word from Ancient Greek: kínēma – which means “movement”.)

 The reason the DCP is called a package is that it holds all the frames of the movie, plus all the music, dialog, sound effects, all the subtitles and the files for the blind/partially sighted, deaf and hard of hearing, and the security keys.
 In addition, the package has some extra files that tell the computers which of those files to play, and when.